 Dr. Rosephanye Dunn Powell, Auburn University, 2016

-The BCC Educator-In-Residence program is a one to two-week position for music educators to build a relationship with the Boston Children’s Chorus and Boston music educators by presenting workshops that improve pedagogy and develop a deeper understanding of music education and music literacy through choral singing.
+Master music educators have presented workshops that improve pedagogy and develop a deeper understanding of music education and music literacy through choral singing.
+Past master educators include:

 Dr. Mary Ellen Junda, University of Connecticut, 2009